The Listening Program (TLP)

 And so…The Listening Program came into being.
 The original 8-CD program that was created by this team is now referred to as TLP Classic.
 Advanced Brain Technologies has gone on to produce the 10-CD program called TLP Level One.
 Under the supervision of Lori Riggs, NACD has used TLP Classic and TLP Level One with literally hundreds and hundreds of clients.
 We have vastly more experience with using auditory programs with children than any other single provider.
 As other auditory programs develop and come into vogue, we continue to assess all the options and continue choosing TLP as the program which best addresses the needs of our clients in a cost-effective way.

-The Listening Program (TLP) is a home-based sound stimulation auditory training method influenced by the sound theories of Dr. Alfred Tomatis and based on NACD's three decades of clinical experience.
-Combining beautiful classical music and innovative sound processing techniques, TLP promotes active listening and improves auditory perception.
+The Listening Program (TLP) is a home-based sound stimulation auditory training method influenced by the sound theories of Dr. Alfred Tomatis and based on NACD’s three decades of clinical experience.
+Combining beautiful classical music and innovative sound processing techniques, the program promotes active listening and improves auditory perception.

 Easily implemented at home, TLP is administered under the supervision of a trained TLP provider.
 NACD offers The Listening Program both to our clients and also to individuals who are interested in an auditory program but are not participating in one of our comprehensive developmental programs.
 Long distance supervision is available.

-The main goal of TLP is two-fold: to improve (1) auditory tonal processing and (2) active listening (i.e. auditory attention).
+The main goal of The Listening Program (TLP) is two-fold: to improve (1) auditory tonal processing and (2) active listening (i.e. auditory attention).
 As these skills improve through the music and therapeutic techniques of TLP, we see improvements in a number of functional areas, including:

 - sensory function